 Does the above apply to promotions in Northern Ireland?

 The Gambling Act does not apply to Northern Ireland.
-We understand that offering consumers no-purchase entry routes to avoid chance-based promotions being classified as illegal lotteries is likely to remain commonplace there.
-Promoters in Northern Ireland are probably subject to the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985 and should seek legal advice before running promotions.
+Promoters in Northern Ireland are likely to be subject to the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985 (as amended) and should seek legal advice before running promotions.

 Unlicensed overseas lotteries may not be advertised in the Great Britain.